Tochukz/Applied-ASP.NET-4-in-context/README.md

 * DataBinding
 These events corresponds to the page-level events introduced in Chapter 5 but apply to a specific control.
 The additional events available differ from control to control.

 Both the _Click_ and the _Command_ events are invoked when the Button control is clicked.
 The difference us that the _Command_ event makes it easier to implement a single handler method that can process events from multiple controls, potentially of different types.

+### Chapter 15: Working With Forms controls
+You could work directly with the HTML elements, but the value of the Web Forms controls is that you can benefit from the Web Forms property and event support.
+You can easily configure the controls using property sheets, and also create and register event-handling methods.
+Another benefit is that you can work with these controls programmatically.

+__Working with Controls Programmatically__
+When working with a Web Forms control, you have programmatic access to all of the properties Visual Studio shows in the properties window when you use the design surface.

+To be continued.

 ## PART V: Wrapping Up